shashiongithub/Split-and-Rephrase/README.md

 ## The Split and Rephrase Benchmark ("benchmark")

-It consist of three files:
+It consists of three files:

 * final-complexsimple-meanpreserve-intreeorder-full.txt: Complex and Simple Sentences with their semantic identifiers.